How to Sell a House By Owner in Washington (2026 Update)

 How to Sell a House Without a Realtor in Washington?

-In Washington, the process of selling a home without a realtor is divided into two main phases:
+In Washington, the typical FSBO process is divided into two main phases:

 • Listing Prep: You must price your home accurately, complete crucial repairs, and handle all required Washington disclosures.